iokasimov/notes/scrap-your-parentheses.md

 q x y p y
 ```

-Fortunately, we already have a special infix operator in `base` that can help us remove parentheses:
+Fortunately, we already have a special infix operator in `base` that can help us to remove parentheses:

 ```haskell
 q :: a -> b -> c -> d